ska-telescope/ska-ost-osd-ui/docs/src/ActiveShiftPage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 User can enter log comments and click on |addBtn| button to add comments for each subarray respectively in "Add log comments" section on UI.
-User will also be able to upload images for each subarray by using "File Upload" widget |fileUplaodBtn| as shown in below image.
+User will also be able to upload images for each subarray by using "File Upload" widget |fileUploadBtn| as shown in below image.
 User can also view comment history for each subarray in "View Log Comments" section on UI.

-.. |fileUplaodBtn| image:: /images/fileUplaodBtn.png
+.. |fileUploadBtn| image:: /images/fileUploadBtn.png
    :width: 15%
    :alt: Search Button